 Keeping the dough fluffy and light inside, while obtaining a crispy crust, is possible thanks to the thermal properties of the stone.
 The heat accumulated in the stone ensures that the dough rises quickly, creating a light and airy internal structure that we value in a perfectly baked pizza.

 Additionally, a pizza stone has the ability to absorb moisture, which is especially important when baking pizza with lots of fresh ingredients that can release moisture.
-Excess moisture, which could make the dough heavy and sticky, is effectively absorbed by the stone, leaving the dough perfectly crispy.
+Excess moisture, which might make the dough heavy and sticky, is effectively absorbed by the stone, leaving the dough perfectly crispy.

 Using a pizza stone is also beneficial in terms of even heat distribution.
 In home ovens, where there are often significant temperature differences, a pizza stone can serve as a thermal buffer, ensuring that the pizza bakes evenly on all sides.